paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

 The current CIP introduces a requirement for a new type of [wallet address key pair](https://developers.cardano.org/docs/operate-a-stake-pool/cardano-key-pairs/#wallet-address-key-pairs).
 Wallet addresses assigned the new type are included in a closed set of wallet addresses, all having the same type. (t)ADA held in a wallet address included in the set may only be sent to another wallet address also included in the same closed set.
 Wallet addresses assigned the new type maintain the existing functionality to delegate the wallet to a pool.

-For administrative purposes, the current CIP also requires implementation of a mechanism to send (t)ADA between one or more wallet addresses included in a closed set and one or more wallet addresses NOT included in the same closed set safely and securely without compromising for end users the integrity of the closed set of wallet addresses; or, (t)ADA balances of wallet addresses in the set.
+To administer the new type of wallet address, the current CIP also requires implementation of a mechanism to send (t)ADA between one or more wallet addresses included in a closed set and one or more wallet addresses NOT included in the same closed set safely and securely, without compromising the integrity of the closed set of wallet addresses—or (t)ADA balances of wallet addresses in the closed set—for end users.

 ## Copyright